Contents

 "Apart from that - it's an easy job!"

-Yes they are bolts i.e. with a plain shank for a dowelling action to endure correct alignment of gearbox to engine.
-Seven 5/16" UNF bolts with nuts and spring washers for both 3-synch and 4-synch 4-cylinder, the V8 is different.
-For 3-synch there is one short 1 1/4" bolt, two intermediate 1 7/8", and four long 2 1/2".
-For the 4-sync there are four short bolts at 2 3/4", one intermediate at 3", and two long at 3 1/4".
-Positions vary between gearboxes but with them fitted to the bell-housing there should be approximately the same amount of thread protruding from each.
-Where the long bolts are at the top there may not be enough clearance to fit or remove them with the engine installed, so if you have removed them with the engine out make sure you replace them before it goes back!
-However with the other five bolts in and the engine on its mounts it should be safe enough to lower the rear cross-member and that may tilt the engine and gearbox down enough.
-But leaving them in for splitting and mating means they can be used as guide pins to help get the two 'square' to each other.
+Seven 5/16" UNF bolts of varying lengths facing forwards with nuts and spring washers for both 3-synch and 4-synch 4-cylinder, the V8 is different.
+For both 3-synch and 4-synch with the bolts fitted to the bell-housing there should be approximately the same amount of thread and a bit of plain shank protruding from each.
+For 3-synch there is one short BH605101 1 1/4", two intermediate BH605151 1 7/8", and four long BH605201 2 1/2".
+For the 4-sync there are four short bolts BH605221 of 2 3/4" round the bottom, one intermediate BH605241 of 3" on the side opposite the starter, and two long BH605261 of 3 1/4" at the top.
+Where the long bolts are at the top there may not be enough clearance to fit or remove them with the gearbox in its normal position so if they were removed with the gearbox out or pulled forwards make sure you replace them before it goes back!
+However with the other five bolts in and the engine on its mounts it should be safe enough to lower the rear cross-member (watch out for the speedo cable!) and that may tilt the engine and gearbox down enough.
+Leaving them in for splitting and mating means they can be used as guide pins to get the engine and gearbox 'square' to one another which helps get the engine and clutch onto the gearbox shaft.

-V8: As well as there being eight 3/8" UNC bolts with spring washers there are two dowels for location, UNC as they screw into the alloy block (hence no nuts) so have to be accessed from the gearbox side.
+V8: As well as there being eight 3/8" UNC bolts with spring washers there are two dowels for location, UNC as they screw into the alloy block (hence no nuts) so can only be accessed from the gearbox side.
 Four at 2 1/4" and four at 3".

 Drive Flanges March 2017